lio-p/demo-bonita-esb/README.md

  - Startup Tomcat
  - To check camel-web is up and running, open a browser and go to http://localhost:8080/camel-web

+#### Alfresco

+There are different ways to get a instance of Alfresco server.
+In my case, I chose to use a Docker image that I run locally.
+You could also install Alfresco on your machine or use a cloud instance.
+In this chapter, I will describe the solution using Docker.

+  - Get Docker image: docker pull gui81/alfresco
+  - Create a new container: docker run --name='alfresco-esb' -it --rm -p 32768:8080 -p 32771:445 -p 32770:7070 -p 32769:8009 -p 32775:21 -p 32774:137 -p 32773:138 -p 32772:139 gui81/alfresco
+  - Access the Alfresco web client: http://192.168.99.100:32768/share
+  - Login using the default credential: admin/admin
+  - Create a new folder called "bonita" (Go to My Files, create new).
+  - Under bonita, create another folder called "claims-storage".

 ## Testing